 The Lovie Awards accepts entries in Dutch, English, French, German, Italian, Spanish, and Swedish.
 The Academy is made up of multi-lingual judges who are assigned entries in their native language(s) for evaluation.
 All judges, regardless of assigned language group, are granted access to judge English language work.
 A proprietary algorithm normalises all entries in foreign languages in accordance with the judging patterns in the English language entries, creating a level playing field across all seven language types.

-Academy members provide scores for entries based on the appropriate Website, Advertising, Video, Apps, Mobile & Voice, Podcasts, or Social criteria, and eventually cast ballots to determine Shortlisted, Bronze, Silver, and Gold winners.
+Academy members provide scores for entries based on the appropriate Website, Advertising, Video, Apps, Mobile & Voice, Web3.
+NFTs & Metaverse, Podcasts or Social criteria, and eventually cast ballots to determine Shortlisted, Bronze, Silver, and Gold winners.
 Categories may include multiple Gold, Silver, or Bronze winners depending on relative scoring.
 Academy members may not vote in any category in which they have a conflict of interest.

 Other entries that are worthy of recognition are eligible to receive special commendation from The Academy as Shortlisted work.
 No more than 20% of entries can receive the Official Shortlisted distinction.

 Additionally, through a public vote, the online community will select a People’s Lovie Winner from the Finalists in each category.
-There will be one People’s Lovie winner in each category within Websites, Advertising, Video, Apps, Mobile & Voice, Podcasts and Social.
+There will be one People’s Lovie winner in each category within Websites, Advertising, Video, Apps, Mobile & Voice, Podcasts, Web3, NFTs & Metaverse and Social.
 For more information regarding Winners, see The Lovie Awards Winner Resources.

 Description of Executive Academy Members